hazemanwer2000/BabyRTOS/README.md

   * [*/src/MCAL/UTIL/Std_Types.h*](/src/MCAL/UTIL/Std_Types.h),
   * [*/src/UTIL/LinkedList*](/src/UTIL/LinkedList) and,
   * [*/src/UTIL/Queue*](/src/UTIL/Queue).
 * The implementation uses the *SysTick* ISR for tracking OS ticks.
-Its configuration is the responsibility of the Application.
+  * Its clock configuration is the responsibility of the Application.
+  * The interrupt is automatically enabled by *OS_init*.
+  * The timer is automatically started by *OS_start*.